 The triceps also keep the elbow of the bow arm straight during the holding phase.

-Biceps curls and the triceps press or extension are well known exercises for strengthening these two muscle groups (see fig. 12 – bicep curl and elbow extension in Bowfit brochure).
+Biceps curls and the triceps press or extension are well-known exercises for strengthening these two muscle groups.

 The exercises mentioned are for general archery strengthening.
 As you can imagine, there are many variations of each exercise, which is beyond the scope of this article.
 A new video, Archery Fit: Strengthening Tips From the Pros is a great resource for viewing the various archery muscle and specific training techniques from professional archers and bowhunters.
 For our purposes, general strengthening should include: